Spec86/IT-Business/README.md

-# IT-Business
+# IT-Manufacture
-About IT Business
+About IT Manufacture